 |7||Higher ROE along with higher ROA and manageable debt is producing decent profits.||Higher ROE can be misleading with lower ROA and huge debt carried by the company.|

 ROE vs ROA is two major terms that are used more frequently to determine the financial performance of a company.
 Apart from that, there are several other factors that are used to measure the financial health and profitability of the company.
-But ROE vs ROA is commonly used to measure the performance of the company where Return on equity determines the amount of profit gain on the stakeholder’s investment and Return on asset determines the returns from their assets.
+But ROE vs ROA is commonly used to measure the performance of the company where Return on equity determines the amount of profit gained on the stakeholder’s investment and Return on asset determines the returns from their assets.

 This has been a guide to the top difference between ROE vs ROA.
 Here we also discuss the ROE vs ROA key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –